poi-vrc/AvatarImage/README.md

 # AvatarImage
-A simple tool for users to use a custom image (with timestamp and version) for their avatar without any extra works, and with some misc tools.
+A simple tool for users to use a custom image (with random text generator and version marking) for their avatar without any extra works.

 ## Installing